Products

 Follow the step by step below to create a Resource Assembly.

 From the Library landing page, under the Master Resources section of the Setup tab, select Resource Assemblies.
+The Resource Assembly Register shows.

-Right click on any row header and select New from the drop-down menu.
+Right-click on any row header, and then select New from the drop-down menu.
+A new Resource Assembly Record is shown.

 Add a description in the Description field.